 - Why Homebirth?

 This document discusses homebirth as one of many avenues toward a successful birth—one that results in a happy and healthy mom and baby.
 We offer this in support of education, freedom of choice and empowerment of women and their families.
 While aimed at parents, those considering the profession of midwifery will also find it a useful overview of what a midwife does.
 It was written from the perspective of midwives in the US.
-For another viewpoint, read about Homebirth In England.

 1. Why Homebirth?

 In most cultures throughout history, women have given birth at home.
 The majority of women worldwide continue to birth their babies in non-hospital settings today.
 In many cultures birth is viewed as an integral part of family life.
 The advent of obstetrics in this century had a tremendous effect on childbirth customs in the United States.
 The birthing process became segregated from mainstream family life.
 Many were led to believe that the only safe birth was a hospital birth.
 Though doctors and hospitals took credit for statistics that indicated that birth was more successful than in previous centuries, in reality better nutrition, hygiene and disease control improved outcomes.
 Even today US statistics don’t support the premise that the only safe birth is a hospital birth.
 The US ranks 28th among industrialized nations for healthy births, at 7.0 infant deaths per 1000 births.
-(These data are based on 2002 statistics from the Maternal and Child Health Bureau: US Department of Health and Human Services.)
+(These data were based on 2002 statistics from the Maternal and Child Health Bureau: US Department of Health and Human Services.)
 Hospitals have never been proven a safe place to have a baby.

 By the 1950s, most births in the US were taking place in hospitals.
 Cesareans, epidurals and heavy doses of pain medication became the norm.
 Women were denied feeling and experiencing birth through their bodies, and the drugs were having adverse effects on mothers and babies.